zhiyingfang2022/llm-d/README.md

 llm-d's deployer can be used to that installed it as a solution using a single Helm chart on Kubernetes.

 > [!TIP]
-> See the guided expericience with our [quickstart](https://github.com/neuralmagic/llm-d-deployer/blob/main/quickstart/README.md).
+> See the guided experience with our [quickstart](https://github.com/neuralmagic/llm-d-deployer/blob/main/quickstart/README.md).

 ### Experimenting and developing with llm-d

-llm-d is repo is a metaproject with subcomponents can that can be cloned indvidually.
+llm-d is repo is a metaproject with subcomponents can that can be cloned individually.

 To clone all the components:
 ```